Cyphershadow24ar/Leet-Code/README.md

 81. (1625) Lexicographically Smallest String After Applying Operations
 76. (1653) Minimum Deletions to Make String Balanced
 77. (1665) Minimum Initial Energy to Finish Tasks
+78. (1674) Minimum Moves to Make Array Complementary
-78. (1680) Concatenation of Consecutive Binary Numbers
+79. (1680) Concatenation of Consecutive Binary Numbers
-79. (1689) Partitioning Into Minimum Number Of Deci-Binary Numbers
+80. (1689) Partitioning Into Minimum Number Of Deci-Binary Numbers
-80. (1695) Maximum Erasure Value
+81. (1695) Maximum Erasure Value
-81. (1717) Maximum Score From Removing Substrings
+82. (1717) Maximum Score From Removing Substrings
-82. (1722) Minimize Hamming Distance After Swap Operations
+83. (1722) Minimize Hamming Distance After Swap Operations
-83. (1727) Largest Submatrix With Rearrangements
+84. (1727) Largest Submatrix With Rearrangements
-84. (1733) Minimum Number of People to Teach
+85. (1733) Minimum Number of People to Teach
-85. (1751) Maximum Number of Events That Can Be Attended II
+86. (1751) Maximum Number of Events That Can Be Attended II
-86. (1758) Minimum Changes To Make Alternating Binary String
+87. (1758) Minimum Changes To Make Alternating Binary String
 76. (1792) Maximum Average Pass Ratio
 77. (1848) Minimum Distance to the Target Element
 78. (1855) Maximum Distance Between a Pair of Values